-Estate Planning In Nevada
+Estate Planning in Nevada

-- First, estate planning provides a road map to accomplish unfinished business.
+Estate planning provides a road map to accomplish unfinished business.
 It prevents your family from having to guess or, even worse, quarrel.

-- Second, estate planning keeps you and your family’s affairs private.
+Planning ahead will keep your family’s affairs private.

 Without a proper estate plan, your family’s matters are sorted out publicly through the probate process.

-- Third, you probably also want to control how and to whom your assets are distributed and not leave it up to a probate court to make a public decision for you.
+You probably also want to control how and to whom your assets are distributed and not leave it up to a probate court to make a public decision for you.
 An estate plan can help accomplish your goals by you expressing, in writing, who you want to receive your assets and when you would like them to receive those assets.

-If you are considering creating an estate plan, or would like to update your existing estate plan, we would be happy to discuss your needs.
+If you are considering creating an estate plan, or would like to update your existing estate plan, we would be happy to discuss your needs

 Revocable Living Trust

 A Revocable Living Trust (RLT) is an effective tool for preserving privacy, eliminating the need for probate and preparing your estate for ease of transition upon your death.
 The RLT is established by written agreement and records the arrangement wherein you transfer ownership of your property into the Trust during your lifetime.
 Read more here.